-TANF recipients who are receiving cash aid and have or are developing a welfare-to-work (WTW) plan that refers them to the college for education and training
+Have or are the process of developing a welfare-to-work (WTW) plan that refers them to the ECC for education and training

 Self-Initiated Program (SIP) participants

-Exempt TANF recipients who have an education plan with clear goals for completion
+Exempt CalWORKs recipients who have an education plan with clear goals for completion

 - Must be in good standing

 - Cal-Learn students (not eligible for work study)

 Sanctioned Student Policy:

 If a student has been sanctioned during a term, services may be provided until end of term; the sanction must be cured by end of term for services to continue for the next term.